FAQs

 If I become a medical marijuana patient, where do I obtain medical marijuana?

-We cannot help you purchase medical marijuana nor recommend any dispensary, collective or cooperative.
+We cannot help you purchase medical marijuana nor recommend any place similar to a dispensary, collective or cooperative, which do NOT LEGALLY EXIST in Hawaii.
 There are numerous organizations and websites that will help you locate dispensaries in other states, coops and collectives.
 Medical offices are expressly forbidden to discuss the procurement of any cannabis, seeds, or clones.
-If your doctor or office does do this, understand that they are putting their own licenses on the block, and perhaps, even your "Blue Card".
+If your doctor or office does do this, understand that they are putting their own licenses in danger of discipline and perhaps, even your "Blue Card".
 Sorry.
+You do not need to take this risk so that some provider MD can get a another fee collected at your expense.